NationalLibraryOfNorway/sprakbanken-nb-g2p/README.md

 Follow installation instructions from  [Phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus/tree/kaldi).
 You only need the steps  "Next grab and install OpenFst-1.7.2" and "Checkout the latest Phonetisaurus from master and compile without bindings".

+## Data
+The [models and data](https://www.nb.no/sbfil/verktoy/g2p_no/G2P-no-2_0.tar.gz) can be downloaded from Språkbanken's resource catalogue as a `.tar.gz-file.

+The pronunciation lexica that were used to train the G2P-models are free to download and use from Språkbanken's resource catalogue: [NB Uttale](https://www.nb.no/sprakbanken/ressurskatalog/oai-nb-no-sbr-79/)

+For more information about the data, see the Github repo: [Sprakbanken/nb_uttale](https://github.com/Sprakbanken/nb_uttale)

+The data was split into test and train subsets with [`sklearn.model_selection.train_test_split`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) and a 80% / 20% train/test ratio.

 ## Usage

 ```shell